 “I grew up Jewish and middle class in Upstate New York, acutely aware that I was different from the primarily white working class population around me.
 I was politicized by my parents, who were professors turned human services workers.
 At fourteen, I led my first protest against CIA recruitment at Cornell University and haven’t looked back.”

-Dara lives in Beacon, NY, in the Hudson Valley and splits her time between consulting and teaching yoga.
+Dara lives in Beacon, NY, in the Hudson Valley and splits her time between coaching, consulting and teaching yoga.